hdoublearp/Snapdragon-Insider_ATT-SA-Enabler/README.md

 ### Magisk Module to enable NR-SA on AT&T SIM cards and on AT&T's PLMN
 ASUS disabled NR-SA for AT&T on the Snapdragon Smartphone for Insiders as of the October 2021 OTA.
-They did so by putting logic into a system framework that checks for AT&T SIM cards or PLMN and subsequentially disables NR-SA.
-This module restores that functionality.
+They did so by putting logic into privileged system applications that check for AT&T SIM cards or PLMN and subsequentially disable NR-SA.
+This module restores that functionality by systemlessly replacing those applications back to a version which did not have these checks (UL-ASUS_I007_1-ASUS-18.1030.2107.138-1.1.27-user).